Taylor makes hefty workload pay off as Colts beat Vikings

 He made Sunday’s hefty workload look pretty easy, too.

-The 21-year-old running back rushed 26 times for 101 yards and scored a touchdown in his first NFL start, leading the Indianapolis Colts past Minnesota 28-11.
+The 21-year-old running back rushed 26 times for 101 yards and scored his first NFL touchdown, leading the Indianapolis Colts past Minnesota 28-11.

+“After the first carry, you kind of get in that mindset, you realize it’s football and you focus and lock in and you go play after play,” he said.
+“You do that, and pretty soon it’s the fourth quarter.”

-Taylor celebrated his first win inside Lucas Oil Stadium, after losing three Big Ten championship games in the stadium, in front of about 2,500 fans.
-He became the first Colts’ rookie in eight years to top the 100-yard mark, and it helped Philip Rivers win his first game with Indy (1-1).
+Taylor finally celebrated his first win inside Lucas Oil Stadium with the roof open, after losing twice in the Big Ten championship game with the roof closed when he played at Wisconsin, and became the first Colts rookie to top the 100-yard mark since 2012 with about 2,500 people in attendance.

+Philip Rivers picked up his first win with the Colts (1-1) by going of 25 with 214 yards, one touchdown — No. 399 overall — and one interception.
+He tied Hall of Famer and former Vikings great Fran Tarkenton for eighth all-time with career win No. 124.

+But he also had fun — with the best seat in the house.

 Taylor wasn’t Indy’s only impressive rookie.

-Michael Pittman Jr. caught four passes for 37 yards, Julian Blackmon tipped the ball to Khari Willis for an interception and Rodrigo Blankenship made all four of his field-goal attempts.
+Michael Pittman Jr. caught four passes for 37 yards, Julian Blackmon tipped the ball to Khari Willis for an interception and Rodrigo Blankenship made all four field-goal attempts.

-The Colts had a nearly 17-minute edge in time of possession, too, as they improved to 12-0 all-time against the Vikings in home games.

-It was another ugly day for Minnesota.
-Kirk Cousins had a 0.0 passer rating late into the third quarter, thanks in part to drops, one of which sailed through the hands of Bisi Johnson and into the arms of Colts cornerback Kenny Moore II.
+For the Vikings, it was another ugly day.
+Kirk Cousins had a 0.0 passer rating late into the third quarter, thanks in part to drops, one of which bounced off the hands of Bisi Johnson and into the arms of cornerback Kenny Moore II.
+Cousins finished 11 of 26 with 113 yards and three interceptions, a 15.9 rating and was tackled in the end zone for a safety for the second straight week.

-It was that kind of day for Minnesota, which is 0-2 for the first time since 2013 and has lost five of its past six games including last season’s playoff loss.
+The result: Minnesota is 0-2 for the first time since 2013 and has lost five of its past six games including last season’s playoff loss.

-Cousins was 11 of 26 with 113 yards and three interceptions and was tackled in the end zone for a safety for the second straight week.
+“We can’t start winning until we stop losing, and right now we’re doing things to beat ourselves with the turnovers and sacks and safeties and penalties on third downs on defense,” Minnesota coach Mike Zimmer said.

 Minnesota took a 3-0 lead on its opening possession, but Taylor’s 5-yard TD run early in the second quarter gave Indy a 7-3 lead.
 The safety made it 9-3 and Blankenship made three field goals before Zach Pascal caught a 2-yard TD pass from Rivers to make it 25-3.